 The Disbursement Date is when your tuition will be sent to SAIT.
 Your tuition payment deadline will be extended until your loan disbursement date.

 - Compare the tuition portion in your Student Aid Alberta account with your account balance in mySAIT.ca

 - If the tuition portion being sent directly to SAIT is not enough to cover your tuition balance, you will need to pay the difference on or before the tuition payment deadline.

-Along with your Notice of Assessment, you will receive two Master Student Financial Aid Agreement (MSFAA) forms — one for Alberta loans and one for Canada loans.
+- Along with your Notice of Assessment, you'll receive two Master Student Financial Aid Agreement (MSFAA) forms — one for Alberta loans and one for Canada loans.
 You'll need to complete and submit both forms — make sure you have signed and dated both forms before submitting them.